DanielChen008/miniupnpd2017/README.md

 # miniupnpd version 2017
-Fixed few problem that the new version cannot work in the 5.4 linux kernel.
+Fixed few problem that the new version cannot work in the 5.4 kernel.

 1. Search miniupnpd from the luci dashboard and uninstall
 2. Download and Upload this file using Filetransfer or WinSCP